-At least in my case, I was.
+At least in my case, I truly felt that.
 The kind villagers anointed me their Rajah, or King, just for the period of my short stay.

-It is a fascinating place, and has long been the home of people who all bear the surname Siallagan, as proof that they belong to the village.
+The village is a fascinating place and has long been the home of people who all bear the surname Siallagan, as proof that they belong to the village.

-Although Siallagan bears some modern creature comforts, such as electricity and the ubiquitous satellite dishes so as to enjoy TV, the village folk are rightly proud of their heritage.
+Siallagan Village does feature some modern creature comforts.
+You know, electricity and the ubiquitous satellite dishes so as to enjoy TV.
+Nevertheless, the village folk are rightly proud of their heritage.

 The Siallagans are descendants of King Naimbaton who follow the line of King Isumbaon, second son of the King of Batak, and they can trace their families back for many generations.

-The village is neatand tidy, with the unique houses lined up side-by-side facing a large, paved public space where ceremonies take place.
-It is surrounded on all sides by a stone wall.
+The village is neat and tidy.
+Those unique houses line up side-by-side.
+They even face a large, paved public space.
+Because this is where important ceremonies take place.
+Surrounded the space on all sides is a stone wall.

-The wall was once reinforced with sharpened bamboo spears so as to protect the villagers from attacks by marauders.
+The wall was once reinforced with sharpened bamboo spears.
+This was their way of protecting the villagers from attacks by marauders.

-The houses are enormous and feature massive U-shaped roofs, There are three parts to each house.
-The lower level, which forms the basement, is where the animals were kept.
-A steep staircase leads to a narrow doorway and the middle level where the family lived.
-Above the living space is where the food and provisions were kept.
+The houses are enormous and feature massive U-shaped roofs.
+The interior of each dwelling consisted of three levels.
+A basement on the bottom level held the animals.
+A steep staircase leads to a narrow doorway.
+This is the middle level where the family lived.
+They are clever people.
+Directly above that living space food and provisions are kept.
+For convenience, of course.

 Children were important to help the family thrive, and it was not unusual for a couple to produce up to fifteen children, although not all made it to adulthood.

-Visitors are invited to participate in a traditional dance.
+Visitors can expect to take part in a traditional dance.
 Which was a great way to feel welcomed.
-Simple preparations include wearing genuine village headwear to do so.
+Simple preparations include wearing genuine village headwear.
 The music, as played by the village band, is infectious.
-This dance is simple to copy, and is a lot of fun to perform.
+This dance is simple to follow and is a lot of fun to perform.
 Participation also helps to build a bond with the villagers and is a truly great welcome.
 After each dance, we all yelled out an enthusiastic “Horus!”
 It was a very joyous experience for which participated enthusiastically.

-At this meeting the village witchdoctor would consult his wooden carved calendar to decide on the perfect day for this important event.
-Prior to his execution, the prisoner would be tortured in novel ways to ensure that evil spirits would be forced to leave the body.
+At this meeting, the village witch doctor would consult his wooden carved calendar to decide on a perfect day for this important event.
+Prior to his execution, the prisoner would be tortured in novel ways.
+Thereby ensuring the evil spirits would be forced to leave the prisoner’s body.

-It was vitally important that these evil spirits be exorcised because parts of the body would be devoured to gain strength from the enemy’s soul.
+It was vitally important to exorcise these evil spirits from the body.
+We were told that parts of the prisoner’s body would be eaten by the victors.
+Yes, to gain strength from the enemy’s soul.

 These killings are now ancient history as no execution has taken place in the village for at least 300 years.
 Whilst the description of the execution was gory, it was refreshingly honest and simply part of the tribal culture in which wars between villages were quite common.

 Times have changed.
 No more executions!
-These days the only danger awaiting a stranger entering Huta Sialligan is that they will be roped into experiencing the culture and openness of the villagers.
+These days the only danger awaiting a stranger entering Huta Sialligan is to experience the culture and openness of the villagers.

-I found it to be a fabulous experience, and was grateful of the opportunity to participate in the traditions of their village.
+I found it to be a fabulous experience and was grateful for the opportunity to participate in the traditions of their village.